Central African Republic Current Account Value and percent from GDP

 What is ratio of Central African Republic Current Account to GDP?

-- The deficit of Current Account to GDP in Central African Republic increased to 5.2 % in 2019.
+- The deficit of Current Account to GDP in Central African Republic decreased to 13.8 % in 2022.
 The maximum surplus was -0.6 % and deficit was -10.2 %

 - Data published Yearly by Bank of Central African States.